Yubico/yubikit-android/yubikit/README.md

 The **YubiKit** module is the core library.
 It detects the plugged-in YubiKey or one in close proximity to the NFC reader and opens an ISO/IEC 7816 connection to send raw APDU commands to the YubiKey.
 It also provides a set of utility methods to simplify communication with the YubiKey, methods such as preparing payloads and parsing responses.

 ## Requirements
 The **YubiKit** module requires at minimum Java 7 or Android 4.4.
-Anything lower than Android 8.0 may have been tested by Yubico to a lesser extent.
+Anything lower than Android 8.0 may have been tested to a lesser extent.

 ## Integrating the YubiKit Module <a name="integration_steps"></a>
 ### Downloading the Module
-#### With Gradle
+#### Gradle

 ```gradle
 dependencies {